 Did You Know?

-What to Include in Your Moonlighting Policy
+Details To Include in Your Moonlighting Policy

 - Add a general hindrance clause: This main statement should frame the policy overall and should speak to the reality that employees may not engage in any outside employment or business that could hinder or impair their performance while on the job.

 - Mention any encumbrances and conflicts of interest: Obviously, your company does not want your employees moonlighting at a competitor’s business.
-Outline what this means to your organization and offer examples (particularly if there is one or two specific competitors that are forbidden).
+Outline what this means to your organization and offer examples (particularly if there are one or two specific competitors that are forbidden).

 - Specify the use of company resources: In almost all cases, companies do not want employees utilizing company resources for their outside employment work.
 Mention this explicitly in the policy.